mariotoffia/FluentDocker/README.md

 ## Contribution
 I do welcome contribution, though there is no contribution guideline as of yet, make sure to adhere to _.editorconfig_ when doing the Pull Requests.
 Otherwise the build will fail.
-I'll update with a **real** guideline sooner or later.
+I'll update with a **real** guideline sooner or later this year.

 ## Basic Usage of Commands (Layer 1)
 All commands needs a ```DockerUri``` to work with.
 It is the Uri to the docker daemon, either locally or remote.
 It can be discoverable or hardcoded.
 Discovery of local ```DockerUri``` can be done by